State capitalism: Origins and early usage

-In the Socialism: Utopian and Scientific (1880), Friedrich Engels described state ownership, i.e. state capitalism, as follows:
+In Socialism: Utopian and Scientific (1880), Friedrich Engels described state ownership, i.e. state capitalism, as follows:

 If the crisis revealed the incapacity of the bourgeoisie any longer to control the modern productive forces, the conversion of the great organizations for production and communication into joint-stock companies and state property shows that for this purpose the bourgeoisie can be dispensed with.
 All the social functions of the capitalists are now carried out by salaried employees.
 The capitalist has no longer any social activity save the pocketing of revenues, the clipping of coupons, and gambling on the stock exchange, where the different capitalists fleece each other of their capital.
 Just as at first the capitalist mode of production displaced the workers, so now it displaces the capitalists, relegating them to the superfluous population even if not in the first instance to the industrial reserve army.

 Engels argued that the tools for ending capitalism are found in state capitalism, further writing:

 But neither the conversion into joint stock companies nor into state property deprives the productive forces of their character as capital.
 In the case of joint-stock companies this is obvious.
 And the modern state, too, is only the organization with which bourgeois society provides itself in order to maintain the general external conditions of the capitalist mode of production against encroachments either by the workers or by individual capitalists.
 The modern state, whatever its form, is then the state of the capitalists, the ideal collective body of all the capitalists.
 The more productive forces it takes over as its property, the more it becomes the real collective body of the capitalists, the more citizens it exploits.
 The workers remain wage-earners, proletarians.
 The capitalist relationship isn't abolished; it is rather pushed to the extreme.
 But at this extreme it is transformed into its opposite.
 State ownership of the productive forces is not the solution of the conflict, but it contains within itself the formal means, the key to the solution.

 Engels described state capitalism as a new form or variant of capitalism.
 In 1896, following Engels, the German Social Democrat Wilhelm Liebknecht said: "Nobody has combated State Socialism more than we German Socialists; nobody has shown more distinctively than I that State Socialism is really State capitalism."